zququ/cvweb_net/content/en/authors/admin/_index.md

   url: "http://life.zququ.fun/"

 # Short bio (displayed in user profile at end of posts)
-bio: Phd candidate at China Agricultural University, interested in vaccine design through crystallography and cryo-em.
-Looking for postdoc position.
+bio: Doctor of agriculture (preventive veterinary), interested in animal vaccine design through crystallography and cryo-em.
+For now, working as postdoc in BCBDI, SIAT of China Academy of Sciences.

 interests:
 - Vaccine design based on crystallography and cryo-em